andreasalem/LSMS-ISA-Uganda-Study/README.md

 This page provides all relevant material to replicate findings of the research presented in the thesis.

 The main body of the thesis can be retrieved at [this link](https://drive.switch.ch/index.php/s/qZwQSlvaiGKCEfi).
-The replication material is donwloadable in a .zip [here](https://drive.switch.ch/index.php/s/w6GDa1E4o8XGk8p), containing all files in this repository (clean data, raw data, R files).
+The replication material is donwloadable [here](https://drive.switch.ch/index.php/s/w6GDa1E4o8XGk8p) as a .zip containing all files in this repository (clean data, raw data, R files).